What is a Registered Agent?

 Why do I need a registered agent ?

-What are the requirements of being a registered agent?
+What are the requirements for being a registered agent?

 A registered agent must be an adult or an authorized business available during normal business hours at a street address in the state in which the business is formed.
 For privacy and convenience reasons, many businesses choose a third party, such as a commercial registered agent, to serve as their registered agent.